 Now it is literally the case, you are going to ask a publisher to back you and your game up.
 If you go there with only your ideas, you have a great chance to be thrown out by security than getting what you want (except if being thrown out is what you desire!).

-You have to be prepared and go with an arsenal of presentation tools and game arts to back your idea.
+You have to be prepared and go with an arsenal of presentation tools and game art services to back your idea.

 Know What You Are After